Paarl: Demographics

-Tourist attractions
+Main sights

-Like many towns in the Cape Winelands, Paarl is home to a prosperous community, with many well maintained Cape Dutch houses, gardens and streets lined with old oak trees.
+Like many towns in the Cape Winelands, Paarl is home to many Cape Dutch houses, gardens and streets lined with old oak trees.

-Paarl boasts a unique cultural attraction: it was here that the foundations of the Afrikaans language were laid by the Genootskap van Regte Afrikaners.
+Paarl was the place where the foundations of the Afrikaans language were laid by the Genootskap van Regte Afrikaners.
 The "Afrikaanse Taalmonument" (monument to the Afrikaans language) on the slopes of Paarl Mountain, the Language Museum (Taalmuseum) and the Afrikaans Language Route through Dal Josaphat are memorials to this achievement.

 The former headquarters of the wine industry in South Africa is also situated here.
 This was the "Co-operative Wine Growers' Association" (better known by its Afrikaans initials KWV).
 KWV became a South African institution that has acquired an international reputation based on its unique achievements and its imprint of quality on the local wine industry.
 Over the past decade, however, KWV has been privatized and no longer has an administrative role in the South African wine industry.
 (KWV's main wine production and maturation facilities are on its Paarl premises, while its brandy production takes place in Worcester and grape juice concentrate production in Upington in the Northern Cape.)

-The town and its surroundings attract many visitors with an array of activities and interests.
-There are magnificent Cape Dutch buildings (17-19th Century), scenic drives, hiking trails, excellent restaurants and the Paarl wine route, with its many wine tasting opportunities.
+Sights include Cape Dutch buildings (17-19th Century), scenic drives, hiking trails, excellent restaurants and the Paarl wine route, with its many wine tasting opportunities.